clintono1/pintos-project/doc/project1.md

 ## Synchronization
 The only global variables we access are the the synchronization primatives.
-One situation of a race conditioning happening is if two threads try to set a synchronization primative's `highestPriorityWaiting variable at the same time.
+One situation of a race condition happening is if two threads try to set a synchronization primative's `highestPriorityWaiting` variable at the same time.
 Then, it becomes possible that both threads see a value of 0 and try to set it to their own priority and then the lower priority may end up as the final value.
 In order to prevent this, we set this priority inside the `sema_down` function after interrupts